Last Updated on October 26, 2023 by Sorin Petroj

-Sports nutrition food is an increasingly important factor in athletic performance, especially for those that compete at a professional level.
+Sports nutrition food is an increasingly important factor in athletic performance, especially for those who compete at a professional level.

-This claim has been demonstrated by the Japanese table tennis team which typically took ten international trips annually, prior to 2020.
+This claim has been demonstrated by the Japanese table tennis team which typically took ten international trips annually, before 2020.
 The tournaments, which often span seven days, put a greater toll on their bodies and necessitated the need for specialized nutrition to match the intensity of each competition.

-In the above article, we have incorporated diet plans and nutritional recommendations for table tennis players from sports dieticians and by reviewing the nutritional strategies of some of the top-performing athletes.
+In the above article, we have incorporated diet plans and nutritional recommendations for table tennis players from sports dieticians and reviewed the nutritional strategies of some of the top-performing athletes.